 The Rapture and the Jewish Wedding

-There is an interesting parallel between a Jewish wedding and the Rapture.
+Parallel between a Jewish wedding and the Rapture.

-Only a Pre-Tribulation Rapture will fit into this scenario.
+Pre-Tribulation Rapture will fit into this scenario.

 There were three groups of people present at every Jewish wedding: the groom, the bride and the invited guests.
 There will also be three groups of people involved in the marriage of the Lamb.